pheymann/typedapi/docs/ApiDefinition.md

 ```

 #### Add multiple headers at once
 Sometimes you have to pass a set of standard headers with every request, but you don't want to encode them in every API.
-TypedApi provides a convinience element calles `RawHeaders` which is a `Map[String, String]`.
+Typedapi provides a convinience element calles `RawHeaders` which is a `Map[String, String]`.

 ```Scala
 := :> "hello" :> RawHeaders :> Get[A]